Skip to navigation Skip to content

 Has the applicant given all the relevant details for the ABA claim?

-• Yes, code all relevant details for parents/guardians on the NHI screen:
+• Yes, update all relevant details for parents/guardians on the Household and Income Assets (NHI) screen:

 • if ABA can be assessed (that is, PIT details are available), but new boarding fees have not been provided, use the previous year's boarding fees on the EILA screen